fair-acc/opencmw-cpp/README.md

 *EventHandler:* used to define specific internal processing steps based on EventStore events.
 The last EventHandler is usually also a Majordomo worker to export the processed information via the network.

-*Publisher:* the [ClientPublisher](DataSourceExample.cpp) provides an interface to populate the EventStore ring-buffer with events from OpenCMW, REST services or other sources.
+*Publisher:* the [ClientContext](DataSourceExample.cpp) provides an interface to populate the EventStore ring-buffer with events from OpenCMW, REST services or other sources.
 While using disruptor ring-buffers is the preferred and most performing options, the client also supports classic patterns of registering call-back functions or returning `Future<reyly objects>` objects.